 Free-range vs. Cage-free

-Free-range and cage-free refer to the type of housing provided to the chickens who laid the eggs.
-These two terms have specific definitions developed by the United States Department of Agriculture (USDA):
+The terms "free-range" and "cage-free" refer to the type of housing provided to the chickens that laid the eggs.
+Each of these terms has a specific definition developed by the United States Department of Agriculture (USDA):

 - Free-range eggs come from birds that are allowed to roam freely both indoors and outdoors during the egg-laying cycle.
 The chickens must be allowed to live as naturally as possible.

-- Cage-free eggs are produced by hens who also roam freely but these birds typically live in chicken houses.
+- Cage-free eggs are produced by hens that also roam freely, but these birds typically live in chicken houses.
 The houses allow the birds space to move both vertically and horizontally.

-Pasture-raised is another term that you may see on egg cartons.
+"Pasture-raised" is another term you may see on egg cartons.
 This term does not have a legal meaning.
-Producers who advertise pasture-raised eggs say that the chickens who lay these eggs spend most of their time roaming free in the pasture.
+Producers who advertise pasture-raised eggs say the chickens that lay these eggs spend most of their time roaming free in the pasture.
 However, it is not a regulated term.

 Organic vs. Non-organic

-Guidelines requiring that birds who lay organic eggs not be given hormones or antibiotics are misleading, because these substances are not commonly added to chicken feed.
+Guidelines requiring birds that lay organic eggs not be given hormones or antibiotics are misleading, because these substances are not commonly added to chicken feed.

 Three-Digit Number vs. P-Four Digit Number

-The USDA also has rules that producers must follow regarding the numbers that are included on the side of egg cartons, if they choose to participate in the grading and certification process and display the USDA grademark (shield):
+The USDA has rules that producers must follow regarding the numbers printed on the side of egg cartons, if they choose to participate in the grading and certification process and display the USDA grademark (shield):